DamianS-eng/Mario-Kart-64-HD/README.md

 ## [Project64](https://www.pj64-emu.com/windows-downloads) using [latest GLideN64 WIP build](https://github.com/gonetz/GLideN64/releases)

-1. Press the "Code button" on the right side of the Github page, then "Download .ZIP".
+1. Visit the [mirror(https://evilgames.eu/texture-packs/mario-kart-64-hd.htm)] of the project, then "Download .ZIP".
 2. Once downloaded, extract everything that's inside of the ZIP into your `~/Project64/Plugin/GFX/GlideN64/hires_texture/MARIOKART64` folder.[^paths]
 3. Make sure the game runs, then adjust the graphics configuration for your Mario Kart 64 rom by highlighting the game in your ROM Directory within P643.0, then:
 4. Options > Configuration > Config: Mario Kart 64: Plugins > Video > GlideN64.